The quickest way to improve your credit score may be simpler than you would think.

 1. Pay your bills on time.

-This may seem like a no-brainer, but 35% of your credit score is determined by your ability to pay your bills on time.
+This may seem like a no-brainer.
+35% of your credit score is determined by your ability to pay your bills on time.
 Even a payment that is a few days late can significantly impact your credit score.

 2. Raise your credit limit.

 By raising your credit limit you are decreasing your credit utilization rate.
-That is, as long as you don’t adjust you’re spending habits accordingly.
+That is, as long as you don’t adjust your spending habits accordingly.